lisasiliu/FiresideScienceChat/README.md

 ### Announcement!

 We originally started this series because we wanted to provide interesting talks on new topics for the students who were affected by the lockdown in Wuhan and were staying at home.
-Now that the lockdown has been lifted, we will no longer be hosting weekly chats.
-There may be some sporadic talks in the future, but there is no fixed schedule.
-We do hope to see everyone in any future talks we have!
+Now that the lockdown has been lifted, we will no longer be hosting weekly chats in Chinese.

+### Fireside Science Chats with IEEE WIE

+The Fireside Science Chats that started in
+January 2020 with middle and high school students in “locked-down” Chinese cities have been successful.
+The IEEE Region 2
+WIE is inspired from their success.
+We are starting a new initiative as a spin-off and inviting middle and high school students from every where in the world.

+-- Carole Carey, IEEE R2 WIE Coordinator

 ### NEW: Chat No. 10: "MRI (Magnetic Resonance Imaging) Demystified" by Dr. Susan Eskin with [IEEE WIE](https://wie.ieee.org/) (Women in Engineering)